-Endometrial effect of progesterone delivered by vaginal rings in estrogen-treated postmenopausal women
+Endometrial effect of progesterone delivered by vaginal rings in estrogen-treated postmenopausal women (HTML)

 Noe,Gabriela; Sitruk-Ware,Regine; Zegers-Hochschild,F.; Variano,B.; Montero,Juan Carlos; Arriagada,P.; Li,A.; Stanczyk,Frank Z.; Felix,J.C.; Mishell,Daniel R.,Jr.; Croxatto,Horacio B.

 The type of estrogen and progestin as well as their doses, route and regimens of administration may each affect the benefit-risk profile of postmenopausal hormone therapy.
 The aim of this study was to evaluate the endometrial effect of progesterone released continuously from a vaginal ring, combined with transdermal estradiol in postmenopausal women.